nordic-institute/X-Road/.github/dev-containers/devenv/README.md

 ## Setting up an environment based on your own local code

 This step expects that you are able to build and package the X-Road source code.
-In that case the complest way to deploy containers based on your own code is to use the script and environmental overrides for the compose file.
+In that case the simplest way to deploy containers based on your own code is to use the script and environmental overrides for the compose file.

 Assuming that you are starting from the root of this repository, run the following commands: